AbrahamKiplagat/video_sharing_platform/lib/structureof my project.md

 - **Lock Screen**: Locks controls while playing.

 This structure ensures efficient management of users, payments, videos, and admin functionalities.
 Let me know if you need modifications! 🚀
+1. Razopay payement method for the project
+2. Implement the youtube api for the project.